mactul/system_abstraction/SA/memory/dynamic_array.md

 - Insert a value at the `index` position of a DynamicArray.
   If the index is bigger than the size of the array, the array is extended and the values between are filled with garbage.

-  This is very costly, if you have multiple values to insert, use `SA_dynarray_insert_uinitiliazed_block` to create the space required.
+  This is very costly, if you have multiple values to insert, use `SA_dynarray_insert_uninitialized_block` to create the space required.
   Then, use `SA_dynarray_set` to fill the space with your values.
 - **parameters:**
     - `type`: the type specified in `SA_dynarray_create`, for example `int`, `float`, `struct vector`, etc...